mlainez/ruby-irail/README.md

 #get train trip information (all stops for a train)

 irail.vehicle("BE.NMBS.IC2240") # the vehicle ids cans be found when querying for a connection

+#get departures from a specific station

+irail.departures("BE.NMBS.008813003") # get station identifiers from the stations call

+#get arrivals to a specific station

+irail.arrivals("BE.NMBS.008813003")
 ```

 ## Contributing